egibs/secureframe-policy-minder/README.md

 ## Requirements

 * A Slack Bot token
-* A Secureframe API token (findable via browser headers)
+* A Secureframe API token (discoverable via browser headers)
-* A Secureframe Company ID (findable via browser headers)
+* A Secureframe Company ID (discoverable via browser headers)

 As Secureframe does not yet have a public API, you'll need to grab the latter two bits of information using your browser's Developer Tools functionality.